 Are electric cars really reducing CO₂ emissions?

-In our efforts to support the reduction of global warming, the benefit of an electric vehicle with no tailpipe emissions is clear.
-That benefit is enlarged substantially if such a car is solar driven because additional charging from the grid can be limited to none, depending on geography.
+In our efforts to support the reduction of global warming, the benefits of an electric vehicle with no tailpipe emissions are clear.
+Those benefits are increased substantially if such a car is extremely energy efficient and to a large extent solar driven, whereby additional charging from the grid can be limited to almost none, depending on geography and average distances driven.

 At Lightyear, we see the transition from a linear to a circular economy as a necessary and complementary boundary condition.
 A circular economy aims to decouple economic growth from the use of natural resources and ecosystems by using those resources more effectively.
-Moreover, it is a driver for innovation in the areas of materials, component- and product reuse, as well as new business models such as solutions and services as illustrated below.
+Less materials over lifetime for a functionality simply means lower costs.
+Moreover, it is a driver for innovation in the areas of materials, component- and product reuse, as well as new circular business models such as providing solutions and services as illustrated in the next picture.

 Within Lightyear in our approach for the choice of materials, designing of parts, assembly of the car and the development of business models, we are in the process of incorporating the Circular Economy principles in our way of working.